BCH-Consolidating-CoinJoin/bch-cli-wallet/README.md

   -s, --server=server  Consolidating CoinJoin Server URL

 DESCRIPTION
-  Send all BCH in a wallet to a Consolidating CoinJoin server to anonymize the BCH in the wallet.
+  Send all BCH in a wallet to a Consolidating CoinJoin server to anonymize it.
   When the CoinJoin is complete, standardized amounts of BCH will be sent back to this wallet.
 ```